Felip (musician): 2018–present: SB19

 ShowBT Philippines, a subsidiary of Korean company ShowBT, conducted a talent search which would ultimately lead to the formation of the band SB19.
 Two weeks after Felip sent his video audition, he was invited to train in Manila.
 He dropped out of school and left his hometown, which his parents initially disapproved of.
 "It was a difficult decision", he later told the South China Morning Post, "but I had to do it because dancing is what I really love".

 The five members of SB19 were selected in 2016, having undergone grueling daily training at a training camp.
 Their act largely took inspiration from K-pop.
 Felip debuted as Ken, the band's main dancer, lead vocalist, and rapper, in October 2018.
 That year, SB19 released their debut single, "Tilaluha" (lit. 'tearful'), followed by "Go Up".
 SB19's leader, Sejun (now Pablo), said that the band had begun to grow disheartened after training so long, but receiving little attention.
 The group had already considered to disband, but their dance practice video for their song, "Go Up", went viral in 2019, leading Sejun to call it their "redemption song".
 SB19 released a third single, "Alab (Burning)", before their debut studio album Get in the Zone came out on July 31, 2020.
 Containing their previous three singles, Get in the Zone was highly anticipated by their newly developed fanbase, which was dubbed A'TIN (pronounced 'eighteen').

 On May 19, 2023, SB19 released "Gento", the lead single off their second EP Pagtatag!.
 The song was a commercial success, while its popularity on TikTok helped introduce SB19 to viewers in other countries, such as the United States.
 Pagtatag! was released on June 9.
 That month, SB19 became self-managed after they established the company 1Z Entertainment.

 With the successful release of Pagtatag!, the group further solidified their presence in the Philippine pop music scene.
 The Philippine Daily Inquirer later wrote that SB19 became the leaders of the Pinoy pop (P-pop) industry.

 On January 31, 2025, SB19 released a teaser of their new EP Simula at Wakas.
-The first single from the EP is scheduled for release on February 28, while the EP itself will be premiered on April 25.
-Billboard then exclusively revealed plans for the SB19 Simula at Wakas World Tour, which would kick off at the Philippine Arena on May 31, 2025.
+"Dam," the first single from the EP, was released on February 28, 2025 while the EP itself was released on April 25, 2025.
+Billboard then exclusively revealed plans for SB19's Simula at Wakas World Tour, which kicked off at the Philippine Arena on May 31, 2025.